 Q: What will happen to our services if Greenfields staff contract the coronavirus?

 A: We are monitoring the situation and have prepared plans to introduce if there are local cases of the coronavirus, including staff.
 We have plans in place to maintain services in the case of an emergency such as this pandemic, while staff have the technology they need to work from home.

-You may experience delays in service or in some cases intermittent services however we are on the whole confident that we are able to continue to support you and your family in your home.
-We are prioritising critical emergencies and other urgent work and we ask you to work with us.
+You may experience delays in service or in some cases intermittent services.
+However, we are on the whole confident that we are able to continue to support you and your family in your home.

 Please remember that our website has a wealth of information that may provide you with the answers you need.
-You can also use My Greenfields to check and pay rent and update your personal details.
+You can also use My Greenfields to check and pay rent, book repairs and update your personal details.
 Please visit https://my.greenfieldsch.org.uk